After Existentialism, Light

 Education:

-B.A (Religious Studies), University of North Carolina, Charlotte
+B.A.
+(Religious Studies), University of North Carolina, Charlotte

 M.Th.
 (Systematic Theology), University of Aberdeen, Scotland

-Currently an M.Div. student at Union Presbyterian Seminary, Charlotte
+M.Div., Union Presbyterian Seminary, Charlotte

 M.Th. dissertation research: John Henry Newman’s moral epistemology in the assent of faith.
 Advisor: Professor Francesca Murphy.